GoDaddy: History

 GoDaddy was founded in 1997 in Phoenix, Arizona, by entrepreneur Bob Parsons.
 Prior to founding GoDaddy, Parsons had sold his financial software services company Parsons Technology to Intuit for $65 million in 1994.
-He came out of his retirement in 1997 to launch Jomax Technologies (named after a road in Phoenix Arizona) which became GoDaddy Group Inc. GoDaddy received a strategic investment, in 2011, from private equity funds, KKR, Silver Lake, and Technology Crossover Ventures.
+He came out of his retirement in 1997 to launch Jomax Technologies, taking its name from a road in Phoenix Arizona.

-The company headquarters was located in Scottsdale, Arizona up until April 2021, when it was moved to Tempe, Arizona.

-Company name

-In 1999, a group of employees at Jomax Technologies were brainstorming and decided to change the company name.
-One employee said, "How about Big Daddy?"
-However, the domain name had already been purchased, so Parsons replied, "How about Go Daddy?"
-The name was available, so he bought it.
-Parsons said that the company stuck with the name because it made people smile and remember it.
-The company changed its name branding from "Jomax Technologies" to "GoDaddy" in February 2006.
+In 1999, a group of employees at Jomax Technologies were brainstorming a new company name, with "Big Daddy" being a popular suggestion.
+However, finding this domain name already taken, "Go Daddy" was purchased instead.
+Parsons believed this to be a simple and memorable name.
+Jomax Technologies rebranded to GoDaddy in February 2006.